 \subsection{FL Process}

 To complete the FL task in a decentralized manner, we define the operation process and design a set of interaction rules to orchestrate the IoT devices and edge nodes in ChainFL, as shown in Fig. \ref{fig:procedure}.
-It is worthy to be noted that there are two kinds of transactions in ChainFL: \emph{subchain transaction} and \emph{mainchain transaction}.
-The former is created by IoT devices and SLNs, and spreads within one specific shard.
-The latter is created by SLNs and spreads in the mainchain network.
-More details about this procedure are given as follows.
+It is important to highlight that ChainFL incorporates two distinct types of transactions: \emph{subchain transactions} and \emph{mainchain transactions}.
+The former is created by IoT devices and SLNs and spreads within a specific shard, while the latter is created by SLNs and spreads in the mainchain network.
+Further details about this procedure are given as follows.

-\textbf{Phase 1: Task Publication.} The task requester signs a smart contract to publish an FL task.
-The requirements, such as the structure and parameters of the initial model, configurations for shard training, and terminations of this task, will be stated in this contract.
-Then the smart contract creates the genesis transaction (denoted as $g_0$) of the mainchain which encapsulates these requirements and a test dataset provided by task requester.
-Meanwhile, the related shard network(s) will be triggered by this smart contract to perform the training task.
+\textbf{Phase 1: Task Publication.} To initiate an FL task, the task requester signs a smart contract that contains all the requirements of the task, such as the structure and parameters of the initial model, shard training configurations, and completion conditions.
+The smart contract then generates the task request transaction (denoted as $g_0$) on the mainchain, which encapsulates the task requirements and a test dataset provided by the task requester.
+Meanwhile, the smart contract triggers the corresponding shard network(s) to start the training task.

-\textbf{Phase 2: Shard Training.} $g_0$ is pulled by SLNs in triggered shard networks.
-Then the task information parsed from $g_0$ will be encapsulated into the subchain transaction and stored in the distributed ledger of each shard to initiate the training process.
+\textbf{Phase 2: Shard Training.} SLNs in activated shard networks retrieve $g_0$, and the task information extracted from $g_0$ is encapsulated into a subchain transaction.
+This transaction is then recorded in the distributed ledger of each shard to initiate the training process.
 The details of Phase 2 are described as follows:

 \begin{enumerate}[1)]